Gardening Health Tips

 - Stretch again after you have thoroughly warmed up your muscles with 15-20 minutes of steady raking, hoeing, weeding, planting, or mowing.

-- Cool down after your gardening exercise session by walking or picking
+- Cool down after your gardening exercise session by walking or picking flowers or vegetables.

 As beneficial as gardening is, you still need to take some precautions.
 For starters, "always, always, always bend from your knees and not your back," says Restuccio.